Frequently Asked Questions

 #

 I work with individuals of all genders and orientations, and I occasionally work with couples or constellations of partners when it feels like a good fit.
-That said, my approach may feel different from more traditional “men’s” or “women’s” sexuality work, because I don’t divide erotic experience by gender.
-I see it as something we each experience in unique, valid, and deeply personal ways.
-That just means that I don't come into our sessions with any assumptions about how your gender and your sexuality interact.
-I have experience working with cis, non-binary, and trans clients, and I invite you to tell me about how your gender and sexuality operate for you, in your own life and in your own body.
+My understanding of gender is that it's something we each experience in unique, valid, and deeply personal ways.
+That just means that I don't come into our sessions with assumptions about how your gender and your sexuality interact.
+I have experience working with cis, non-binary, trans, and genderfluid clients, and I invite you to tell me about how your gender and sexuality operate for you, in your own life and in your own body.

 I’m neurodivergent, will this work for me?